HappyGnome/DCS_Scripts/HeLMS Readme.md

 **Example:**  `helms.ui.combo.commsCallback (nil,'Games','North', helms.dynamic.setRandomFlags, 1,true, 'TgtN1','TgtN2','TgtN3','TgtN4')` Adds comms option `Other > Games > North` for all players.
 When selected, one random user flag from `'TgtN1'`,`'TgtN2'`,`'TgtN3'`, and `'TgtN4'` is set to to `true`

 ### Spawn units in zone
 `helms.dynamic.respawnMEGroupsInZone` spawn or respawn all groups in mission with a starting point in a circular trigger zone.
+NOTE: Groups containing "Client" units cannot be respawned this way (but in SP missions, "Player" groups can be).

 Usage: `helms.dynamic.respawnMEGroupsInZone(<zoneName>, <activate>, <coalition>)`